mitjafelicijan/blpconvert/README.md

-# Converts BLP to PNG
+# Converts BLP textures to images

 This tool converts images in BLP texture file format used in many games such as World of Warcraft into PNG files.